Workshop & Events

 NICOLE Fall Workshop 2022 in Athens, Greece

-On the 24th and 25th of November NICOLE and Common Forum will organize the Joint Fall Workshop in Athens.
+On the 24th and 25th of November, NICOLE and Common Forum will organize a joint workshop in Athens.
 The joint workshop is supported by the Hellenic Ministry of Environment and Energy (Greece).

 Applying circularity principles in contaminated land management within the context of the new EU soil strategy.